vertica/vertica-kubernetes/README.md

 For details about manually sizing subclusters for new workloads, see [Subclusters on Kubernetes](https://docs.vertica.com/latest/en/containerized/subclusters-on-k8s/).

 After you create a subcluster, you can use the VerticaAutoscaler to automatically scale subclusters or pods when resource metrics reach specified triggers.
-For instructions on automatically scaling existing subclusters with VerticaAutoscaler, see [VerticaAutoscaler Custom Resource](https://docs.vertica.com/latest/en/containerized/custom-resource-definitions/verticaautoscaler-custom-resource/).
+For instructions on automatically scaling existing subclusters with VerticaAutoscaler, see [VerticaAutoscaler CRD](https://docs.vertica.com/latest/en/containerized/custom-resource-definitions/verticaautoscaler-custom-resource/).

 # Client Connections